avadev/Avalara-SDK-Java/docs/EInvoicing/V1/DataInputFieldsApi.md

         String xAvalaraClient = "John's E-Invoicing-API Client"; // String | You can freely use any text you wish for this value.
 This feature can help you diagnose and solve problems with your software.
 The header can be treated like a fingerprint.
         String $filter = "requiredFor/countryMandate eq AU-B2G-PEPPOL"; // String | Filter by field name and value.
 This filter only supports <code>eq</code> and <code>contains</code>.
 Refer to [https://developer.avalara.com/avatax/filtering-in-rest/](https://developer.avalara.com/avatax/filtering-in-rest/) for more information on filtering.
         Integer $top = 56; // Integer | The number of items to include in the result.
-        BigDecimal $skip = new BigDecimal("10"); // BigDecimal | If nonzero, skip this number of results before returning data.
-Used with <code>$top</code> to provide pagination for large datasets.
+        Integer $skip = 56; // Integer | The number of items to skip in the result.
         Boolean $count = true; // Boolean | When set to true, the count of the collection is also returned in the response body
         Boolean $countOnly = true; // Boolean | When set to true, only the count of the collection is returned try {